BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 ![initial lighthouse score](documentation/Testing/Lighthouse-a.png)

-By the feed back given , I made a few changes to the code to raise the scores:
+By the feedback given, I made a few changes to the code to raise the scores:

 ### **Performance**

-+ Convert all images to webp format
++ Convert all images to .webp format

 ### **Accessibility**